tesseract-ocr/tessdoc/Home.md

 To access tesseract-OCR from any location you may have to add the directory where the tesseract-OCR binaries are located to the Path variables, probably `C:\Program Files\Tesseract-OCR`.

+Experts can also get binaries build with Visual Studio from the build artifacts of the [Appveyor Continuous Integration](https://ci.appveyor.com/project/zdenop/tesseract/history).

 ## Cygwin

 Released version >= 3.02 of tesseract-ocr [are part of ](https://mirrors.kernel.org/sourceware/cygwin/x86_64/release/tesseract-ocr/) 64bit [Cygwin](https://www.cygwin.com/)